IHeartMedia: Concerts

 In the early 2000s, Clear Channel settled a lawsuit with a Denver, Colorado concert promoter, Nobody In Particular Presents (NIPP).
 In the lawsuit, NIPP alleged that Clear Channel halted airplay on its local stations for (NIPP) clients, and that Clear Channel would not allow NIPP to publicize its concerts on the air.
 The lawsuit was settled in 2004 when Clear Channel agreed to pay NIPP a confidential sum.
 However, a systematic analysis of concert ticket prices found no evidence that Clear Channel was cross-leveraging its radio interests with its (now divested) concert promotion interests.

 Production of local programming

 iHeartMedia uses the RCS Nex-Gen automation system throughout their properties.
 Like most contemporary automation systems, Nex-Gen allows a DJ from anywhere in the country to sound as if he or she is broadcasting from anywhere else in the country, on any other station.
 A technological outgrowth of earlier, tape-based automation systems dating back to the 1960s, this method—known as voice-tracking—allows for smaller market stations to be partially or completely staffed by "cyber-jocks" who may never have visited the town from which they are broadcasting.
 This practice may also result in local on-air positions being reduced or eliminated.
 It has been stated that iHeartMedia maintains a majority of its staff in hourly-paid, part-time positions.
+Beginning in the early 2020s, many of its stations have added a disclaimer with their station identification sequence noting that the voicetracked content is pre-recorded.